SI-RUI-ZHANG/CarbonTrading/02_Data_Processed/01_Carbon_Markets/z_DataCard_HBEA_processed.md

    - No rows were dropped, preserving the full date range (no rows with NaN prices were explicitly dropped, despite the stated strategy).

 7. **Persistence**:
-   - Saved as `HBEA_processed.csv` and `HBEA_processed.parquet` in `../../02_Data_Processed/Carbon_Cleaned_Aligned/`.
+   - Saved as `HBEA_processed.csv` and `HBEA_processed.parquet` in `../../02_Data_Processed/01_Carbon_Markets/`.
    - Visualized inspection results (pie charts for trading and non-trading day statuses).

 ## Assumptions

-- **Calendar Accuracy**: The XSHG calendar is assumed to approximate the Hubei Carbon Emissions Trading Center’s trading schedule.
+- **Calendar Accuracy**: The XSHG calendar is assumed to approximate the Hubei Carbon Emissions Trading Center's trading schedule.
 No non-trading days had activity, suggesting better calendar alignment than for other markets (e.g., GDEA).
 - **No Trading Activity**: Trading days with NaN `volume_tons` in the raw data (69 days) are interpreted as days with no trades (set to 0.0 for `volume_tons` and `turnover_cny`).
 - **Price Continuity**: Forward-filling `close` and `vwap` for one trading day assumes prices remain stable for a single day of no trading.
 Longer gaps result in NaNs.
 - **Cumulative Turnover**: Forward-filling `cum_turnover_cny` assumes the cumulative total remains constant until new trading activity occurs.